View on GitHub

 Expand to learn more about ArchiveBox's internals & dependencies...

-TIP: For better security, easier updating, and to avoid polluting your host system with extra dependencies,it is strongly recommended to use the ⭐️ official Docker image with everything pre-installed for the best experience.
+TIP: For better security while running ArchiveBox, and to avoid polluting your host system with a bunch of sub-dependencies that you need to keep up-to-date,it is strongly recommended to use the ⭐️ official Docker image which provides everything in an easy container with simple one-liner upgrades.

-These optional dependencies used for archiving sites include: archivebox --version CLI output screenshot showing dependencies installed
+These optional subdependencies used for archiving sites include: archivebox --version CLI output screenshot showing dependencies installed

 • chromium / chrome (for screenshots, PDF, DOM HTML, and headless JS scripts)